microsoft/Web-Dev-For-Beginners/6-space-game/2-drawing-to-canvas/README.md

 ### Recommended steps to start development

-Locate the files that have been created for you in the `your-work` sub folder.
+Download the [starter code](./your-work) that have been created for you in the `your-work` sub folder.
 It should contain the following:

 ```bash
 -| assets